isomerpages/mddi-corp/media-centre/speeches/_posts/2024-12-19-post-Closing Remarks by Minister Josephine Teo at Press Conference on Responsible Use of NRIC Numbers.md

 ---
 <ol data-tight="true" class="tight">
 <li>
-<p>You have heard from CE ACRA and Min Indranee on the actions that they
+<p>You have heard from CE ACRA<sup>1</sup> and Min Indranee<sup>2</sup> on
-have set out to take with regard to Bizfile.
+the actions that they have set out to take with regard to Bizfile.
 My ministry shares the responsibility for how events unfolded, and we too apologise to the public for the anxiety caused.</p>
 <p></p>
 </li>
 <li>
-<p>As I explained in my opening remarks, we had planned to discontinue the
+<p>As I explained in my opening remarks<sup>3</sup>, we had planned to discontinue
-use of masked NRIC numbers within the government, starting with new services, and progressively changing out other services as they are updated.
+the use of masked NRIC numbers within the government, starting with new services, and progressively changing out other services as they are updated.
 For the private sector, we had intended to consult before making any change;
 we should have made that clear.</p>
 <p></p>
 </li>